ccipd/CoLlAGeSlicerExtension/README.md

 # This repository

 This is an alpha implementation of the CoLlAGe radiomics descriptor built as a 3D Slicer plugin.
-An alpha version of a command-line executable is also available under [Releases](https://github.com/ccipd/CoLlAGeSlicerExtension/releases)
+An alpha version of a command-line executable is also available under [Releases](https://github.com/ccipd/CoLlAGeSlicerExtension/releases).
+Information on installing, building, and running the tool are available in the [wiki](https://github.com/ccipd/CoLlAGeSlicerExtension/wiki).

 # Co-occurrence of Local Anisotropic Gradient Orientations (CoLlAGe)